 Jane our Finance Director recently said ‘We are all looking forward to seeing the building restored to its former glory and to more modern and productive surroundings!’

-Thanks goes to Jonathan Farber, PR and Press Photographer.
+Thanks go to Jonathan Farber, PR, Content Creator and Press Photographer.
 Jonathan is based in Knutsford, Cheshire.

 The Forum’s office is located within a historical Knutsford building in Cheshire and has been home to the Forum of Private Business for many many years.